EASTER EXTRAVAGANZA SALE!

 - 4. You should tape the seams and secure the edges to the framing to create a backside air barrier.
 This will help to reduce air infiltration.

-This image was taken from the interior prior to installation of sheet rock.
+This image was taken from the interior prior to radiant barrier wall installation of sheet rock.

 (ARMA FOIL™ is installed on attic side and has a foil surface facing the open attic.)

 If your local climate or building code calls for an interior vapor barrier, Non Perforated Radiant Barrier can be used as a vapor / radon barrier.
-It will reduce moisture inside the house from passing through into mass insulation.
+Radiant barrier in walls will reduce moisture inside the house from passing through into mass insulation.

 - 1. You must use non-perforated (ARMA FOIL-VB™) material for this job.